dmadisetti/rules_euler/README.md

 `rules_euler` is a
 [Bazel](https://docs.bazel.build/versions/master/bazel-overview.html) library
 for quickly iterating one's way through [Project Euler](https://projecteuler.net) problems.
-Using a [repository of verified answers](https://github.com/davidcorbin/euler-offline), you can test, run, and verify your problems.
+Using a [repositories of verified answers](https://github.com/davidcorbin/euler-offline), you can test, run, and verify your problems.
 It should just work out of the box: